CodyWallbridge/ProjectManagement/software-project-management-plan.md

 ### 2.5 Risk Management Plan
 The SPMP shall specify:
 - Risk management plan for identifying, analyzing and prioritizing project risk factors.
 - Procedures for contingency planning and the methods that will be used for tracking certain risk factors, changes in levels of the factors and responses to those changes.
-The U↑ team will maintain the project’s risk factors and strategies for risk mitigation in a separate document, The U↑ Risk Management Plan.
+The U↑ team will maintain the project’s risk factors and strategies for risk mitigation in [Section 3.4 Risk Management Plan]().

 ### 2.6 External Structure
-The client for this project is the TA Pengfei who is supposed to be a company wanting to use this product for internal use.
+The client for this project is the TA, Pengfei, who is acting as a company interested in this product for internal use.
 All formal communication between the client and team was done through email on an as-needed basis.
-All team communication was done in person during class meetings or via discord as-needed.
+All team communication was done in person during class meetings or via Discord as needed.

 ## 3 MANAGERIAL PROCESS PLAN